jajunk/LightHouseLinuxMasterMDFiles/Shell Scripting Basics/User Iput and Arguments in Bash.md

-User Input and Arguments in Bash
+# User Input and Arguments in Bash

-1. Command-line Arguments
-2. The `read` Command
-3. Special Variables for Arguments
-4. Handling Options and Flags
-5. Validating Input
-6. Using `getopts` for Advanced Option Parsing

-1. Command-line Arguments
+## 1. Command-line Arguments

 Bash scripts can accept arguments when executed from the command line.
 These arguments are accessible within the script using special variables.